denisakp/dev-life/content/how-to/deploy-nodejs-api-with-docker.md

 incorporating Jest for end-to-end testing ensures that the application is reliable and resilient before it goes live.
 Finally, Nginx as a reverse proxy improves performance while also providing an added layer of protection.

-Whether you're an experienced developer or new to Docker, this arrangement is intended to strike a balance between simplicity, security, and performance, making it an excellent starting point for delivering scalable and efficient web apps.
+Whether you're an experienced developer or new to Docker, this guide is intended to strike a balance between simplicity, security, and performance, making it an excellent starting point for delivering scalable and efficient web apps.